Hello there, welcome to another exhilarating read about Acute Care Nurse Practitioners!

-Finally, the Adult-Gerontology Acute Care Nurse Practitioner must be constantly seeking to expand their professional development and knowledge.
+Finally, the Adult-Gerontology Acute Care Nurse Practitioners must be constantly seeking to expand their professional development and knowledge.

 Completing CEUs and voluntarily seeking conferences, webinars, publications, and online learning opportunities to expand their knowledge and stay current with evidence-based medicine are ways to do this.

 Acute Care Nurse Practitioner Scope of Practice

 ACNPs practice in any setting that may contain patients suffering from chronic, acute, and complex chronic injuries or illnesses.

 Critical and acute care settings, emergency care for trauma stabilization, and procedural interventions or interventional settings are all examples.

 Additionally, the continuum of acute care services includes ambulatory care, home care, urgent care, rehabilitative care, long-term acute care, hospice, and palliative care.